-Here’s how to spend 1 to 3 days at Kings Canyon, one of the oldest national parks in the United States.
+Here’s how to spend two days at Kings Canyon, one of the oldest national parks in the United States.

 Kings Canyon National Park has two main areas: Cedar Grove and Grant Grove.